aaronsharma/SEGP/README.md

 Implemented:
 1) page optimization
 2) dynamic routing and page switching
-3) server could work.
+3) server could work(useless though)
-Need server to post request and get target data/barchart.
-Get connected with exiting page "https://www.nationalgeographic.org/encyclopedia/glacier/".
-See file 'server/index.js'
-4)replace the input box with 8 buttons to avoid possible error 5)username could pass from homepage to another page
+4) replace the input box with 8 buttons to avoid possible error
+5) username could pass from homepage to another page

 To be done:
 1)Animation